-Since the programme started, almost 20,000 children have experienced sailing as a result of the Trust’s support.
+Since the programme started, around 26,000 children have experienced sailing as a result of the Trust’s support.
 For some of the participants, sailing has subsequently become a way of life.

 “I have never known (name) to be enthusiastic about anything until he tried sailing.
 For a variety of reasons many of the children would not have otherwise been offered the fantastic opportunity, so many thanks again for supporting our work.”

 If you or your child would like to take part in the ‘Sail for a Fiver’ programme then you should ask your school or college in the first instance.

 Elma Shipley’s legacy has enabled the Trust to expand the programme to cover Windsurfing and stand up paddle boarding.
 Provided by our partner, OTC, 600 Year 9 pupils get their first experience of Windsurfing.
 One comment from a local school captures the impact:

 We absolutely love having the opportunity to Windsurf and stand up paddleboarding each year, our children beneﬁt so much from this exciting experience and for the majority of them it is the ﬁrst time they ever take part in watersports.